What to do if…

 Important note

-This is general information, not a diagnosis.
-If symptoms are worsening, you can’t pass wind/poo, you keep vomiting, or you have severe pain or feel very unwell, seek urgent medical care.
+This is general information only and is not a diagnosis or a substitute for medical or professional advice.
+If symptoms are worsening, you cannot pass wind or poo, you keep vomiting, you have severe pain, or you feel very unwell, seek urgent medical care.